Your Admission Includes:

-Board the trolley at Richfol, an authentic waiting shelter preserved after serving the Washington interurban trolley line, origin of the original museum trackage.
-Originally the Richfol stop was located in Canonsburg across from Sarris Candy Company.
-After life as a streetcar stop Richfol was moved to a farm near the museum where it was a school bus stop.
+Board the trolley at the 1909 Richfol streetcar stop, originally located in Canonsburg across from Sarris Candy Company.
+After life as a streetcar stop, Richfol was moved to a farm near the museum where it served as a school bus stop.
 It was brought to PTM in 1982 and restored to be the main boarding point for the trolley ride.
-The station is at the center of the ride, so be sure to ride in both directions.
-Be sure to look for and learn about the museum’s other preserved shelter buildings.

 Experience a bygone era on the 4-mile scenic round trip ride aboard one of the museum’s restored streetcars.
-Enjoy the clang of the bell and the clatter of the heavy steel wheels over the rails as you feel the power of the electric motors move the car along the track.
-An experience first enjoyed by Americans in the 1880s.
+Enjoy the clang of the bell and the clatter of the heavy steel wheels over the rails as you feel the power of the electric motors move the car along the track, an experience first enjoyed by Americans in the 1880s.
+Travel into the past as the trolleys follow an original section of the Washington interurban line, converted into the Museum’s main line in 1952.
 Your ticket is good for unlimited rides so take your time and perhaps you will have a chance to take a ride on a different trolley.